Xbox Cloud Gaming: Development

 Trials of the service began in October 2019, and as of November 2019, the service hosts 50 games, with support in testing for Apple Inc.'s iOS mobile devices, and for Sony Interactive Entertainment's DualShock controllers.

-On February 12, 2020, Project xCloud launched on Apple’s mobile operating system in a preview version.
+On February 12, 2020, Project xCloud launched on Apple's mobile operating system in a preview version.

 On May 5, 2020, Project xCloud came to Spain (Europe) in preview (Video on live).

-Microsoft released Xbox Cloud Gaming across 21 countries in North America and Europe, as well as in South Korea, on September 15, 2020 for select Android devices, with support for more than 150 games at launch.
+Microsoft released Xbox Cloud Gaming across 21 countries in North America and Europe, as well as in South Korea, on September 15, 2020, for select Android devices, with support for more than 150 games at launch.

-Xbox Cloud Gaming was released in its beta form for Windows users on August 9, 2021 as a perk of the Xbox Game Pass Ultimate subscription, though also required users to be registered in the Xbox Insider program.
+Xbox Cloud Gaming was released in its beta form for Windows users on August 9, 2021, as a perk of the Xbox Game Pass Ultimate subscription, though also required users to be registered in the Xbox Insider program.
 It was officially released as part of the Xbox app for Windows on September 14, 2021, along with Remote Play support from Xbox consoles to a Windows computer.
 Microsoft introduced a Clarity Boost feature for Windows users through the Edge browser that provides client-side visual improvements to the streamed content.

 Microsoft began rolling out testing of Xbox Cloud Gaming for Xbox One consoles on test channels in October 2021, allowing users on those consoles to play Xbox Series X/S games.

+In 2024, Microsoft also rolled out Xbox cloud gaming for the Fire TV series of products.

 The internet speed requirements for Xbox Cloud Gaming's service is as follows:

+Along with updates to the Xbox Game Pass program in October 2025, Microsoft also brought Cloud Gaming out of its beta period, making it available for the Premium and Ultimate tiers of Xbox Game Pass.
+Additionally, users reported being offered a free, ad-supported version of Xbox Cloud Gaming, limited to games the user owns and a small rotating selection of free titles.

 Availability

-Cloud gaming is available in the following 28 countries: Argentina, Australia, Austria, Belgium, Brazil, Canada, Czech Republic, Denmark, Finland, France, Germany, Hungary, Ireland, Italy, Japan, Mexico, Netherlands, New Zealand, Norway, Poland, Portugal, Slovakia, South Korea, Spain, Sweden, Switzerland, the United Kingdom, and the United States.
-By 2020, Microsoft plans to add more countries over time.
-As of November 2020, Microsoft started receiving applications from users to participate in preview testing in additional countries.
+Xbox Cloud Gaming is available in the following 29 countries, incl.
+Argentina, Australia, Austria, Belgium, Brazil, Canada, the Czech Republic, Denmark, Finland, France, Germany, Hungary, India, Ireland, Italy, Japan, Mexico, the Netherlands, New Zealand, Norway, Poland, Portugal, Slovakia, South Korea, Spain, Sweden, Switzerland, the United Kingdom, and the United States.

+In September 2021, Microsoft expanded the service to Australia, Brazil, Japan, and Mexico.
+In June 2022, the service was expanded further to include Argentina and New Zealand.
+In November 2025, the service was expanded further to include India.